ibm-cloud-docs/netezza/webconsole/queries.md

 ## Recent queries
 {: #recent-queries}

 The administrator privileges are not necessary to view recent queries.
-You must have the *List* permission for database objects used in the queries to see the history records.
 The **Recent Queries** view is only showing SQL statements that involve the generation of a query plan, for example, INSERT, UPDATE, DELETE, or SELECT statements.

 **Filter - "Submitted within last:"**